In this post I’ll explain exactly how to set up the leg press machine for safety and maximum results.

 It offers a safer alternative to the free weight loaded squat with comparable results.

-Because the leg press challenges more than one joint, to perform the exercise safely and effectively you will need to assess range of motion at both your hip and ankle.
+Because the leg press challenges more than one joint, to perform the exercise safely and effectively you’ll need to assess range of motion at both your hip and ankle.

-In some cases, particularly if there’s very limited motion, you will also need to check range of motion at your knee.
+In some cases, particularly if there’s very limited motion, you’ll also need to check range of motion at your knee.

 How to assess hip flexion range of motion.

-Adjust how far the platform comes towards you, or how far you come toward the platform to ensure the machine doesn’t take you further than this point.
+Adjust how far the platform comes towards you, or how far you come toward the platform to make sure this doesn’t happen.

 On some machines you can also adjust the angle of the seat back.
 Use this to find a comfortable trunk position.
 Be aware the more vertical the seat, the further away the platform will need to be to accommodate for this.